Building our character is like building a house. First the foundation is established, then the walls are built, and

-In order to build the walls of our character properly, we need the right tools.
+In order to build-up and maintain the walls of our character properly, we need the right tools.

-Self-control is one proper, and very necessary, tool needed to edify or ‘build-up’ our spiritual house!
-As a Believer, building our self-discipline and our self-control strengthens our spiritual house, and greatly enhances the walls of our character.
+Self-control is one proper, and very necessary, tool needed to ‘build-up’ our spiritual house!
+Building self-discipline and self-control strengthens our spiritual house, and greatly enhances the walls of our character.

-On the other hand, when one lives in an atmosphere of repeated self-indulgence, then that person’s character walls are greatly weakened, because of lack of self-control.
+On the other hand, when one lives a life-style of repeated self-indulgence, then that person’s character walls are greatly weakened.
+Weak walls are the result of lack of self-control.
 Self-indulgence hinders our maturity, and weakens the ‘rafters and beams’ of our spiritual house.